SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 **Graphical (GUI) applications** have a **visual user interface**, directly into your computer or mobile device, without a web browser.
 Graphical applications (or otherwise said, desktop applications) **contain one or more graphical windows**, which consist of specific **controllers** (text fields, buttons, pictures, tables, and others), **serving for dialog with the user** more intuitively.
 Similar to them are the mobile applications in your telephone or your tablet, we use forms, text fields, buttons, and other controls, and we control them by programming code.
 It is why we are learning how to write code now **the code is everywhere in software development**.

-## Exercises graphical and web applications
+## Exercises Graphical and Web Applications
 Now we are about to build one simple **web application** and one simple **graphical application**, in order to take a look at what we will be able to create when we progress with programming and software development.
 We are not going to look through the details about the used techniques and constructions fundamentally, rather we are just going to take a look at the arrangement and functionality of our creation.
 After we progress with our knowledge, we will be able to do bigger and more complex software applications and systems.
 We hope that the examples given below will **enlighten your interest**, rather than make you give up.

-### problem graphical application "Summator for numbers"
+### Problem Graphical Application "Summator for Numbers"

 Write a **graphical (GUI) application**, which **calculates the sum of two numbers**: